Guide

 Click **+ Add** to add a new field.
 Enter a name, set its type, and click **Create**.

 Repeat for each field you want to add.
 You can switch to the code view to make this easier.
-Then, click Save.
+Then click **Save**.

-flag in your code, and can be referenced as variables when writing the prompt in the Hypertune dashboard, enabling you to create a prompt template.
+Note how the example above has `email` and `tone` arguments on the `prompt` flag.
+They are passed when calling the `prompt` flag in your code, and can be referenced as variables when writing the prompt in the Hypertune dashboard, enabling you to create a prompt template.

-Create flags for your AI configuration
+## Create flags for your AI configuration

 Go to the **Flags** view in the dashboard.
 Click the **+** button in the top-right of the sidebar and select **Flag**.